 This 1963 novelty song from Allan Sherman is from the perspective of a young camper who’s trying to convince his parents to let him return home.
 This might take a few listens for your young ones to learn, but it’s great to sing when everything that could go wrong in the wilderness is.
 It’ll remind your kids that camping is worth it.

 This is another song that builds on itself.
-The song focuses more and more on the details of the tree itself as the verses go on.
+It focuses more and more on the details of the tree itself as the verses go on.
 It’ll encourage your children to look a little bit closer when they’re in nature.
 They’ll be reminded to be observant and curious.

-Sing this song while you’re going on a hike or a walk with your kids.
-If they’re very young, this is a good song to help them work on their counting skills.
+Nope, not the Dave Matthews Band song.
+Rather this is the classic ear worm: “…and the ants go marching one by one…” Sing the song while you’re going on a hike or a walk with your kids.
+If they’re very young, this is a good one to help them work on their counting skills.
 “Ants Go Marching” will probably be stuck in your head for the rest of the day.
 You can thank us later.

 3. “The Bear Went Over the Mountain”